brickbots/aball/docs/bg_case_acrylic.md

 ### Parts List

 For the acrylic version of the case, you'll need seven layers in total.
 You can find all the .dxf files in the /case/laser_cut_stacked directory.
-I use Ponoko, and thes files are already scaled and ready to go.
+I use Ponoko, and these files are already scaled and ready to go.

 If you use elite-c MCU's there is a reset button on the top of the board.
 These cases have an access hole to reach this button from the side.
 That's the reason for the two different